 Dunlap Bennett & Ludwig represents both franchisers and franchisees.
 Our legal services for franchisers include: help with the formation, expansion, and divestiture of franchise systems; trustworthy advice regarding marketing and distribution agreements; advice and help with state law compliance, franchise registration, and state and federal disclosure requirements; dedicated representation in litigation matters, including franchise termination and post-termination obligations; enforcement of franchisee contract requirements, including maintenance of quality standards, reporting duties, and restrictive covenants; registration, protection and licensing of trademarks, service marks, copyrights, and trade secrets; assistance and representation in commercial loan transactions; and representation regarding the purchase, leasing, or development of real property.
 We help established business owners make the jump to becoming nationwide franchisers, and as our franchiser clients expand and face new challenges, we continue to provide sound legal guidance and representation.

-Because the services of Dunlap Bennett & Ludwig extend across all 50 states, our attorneys are familiar with both the federal and state laws that govern franchise agreements.
+Because the services of Dunlap Bennett & Ludwig extends across the United States, our attorneys are familiar with both the federal and state laws that govern franchise agreements.
 Franchisers and franchisees alike can benefit from legal counsel and guidance when drawing up, presenting or reviewing the required documentation.

 Are you one of the thousands of entrepreneurs considering buying a franchise this year?